 Choosing your level of expertise

-Depending on the tasks that you are working on and on your level of expirience with preprocessing and analizing Raman spectroscopic data, you should select one of the following expertise levels:
+Depending on the tasks that you are working on and on your level of experience with preprocessing and analyzing Raman spectroscopic data, you should select one of the following expertise levels:

 Level 1 is the most suitable for the test and identification tasks.
 This expertise level allows to import the *.rspa model file, import the data (see Data Input) and perform the prediction in a single click without adjusting any parameters.
 For more details see Predicting test data.

 Level 3, additionally to the functionality of the first level, makes possible to preprocess training data and build a model on the training data with preset parameters.
 Either default parameters or parameters saved as a “.txt” file may be applied to the data.
 Only few options, such as presence of 2 spectra for each point (typical for BPE data) and a validation type (batch-out or 10-fold cross-validation) can be changed at this level of expertise.

 Level 5 (default).
 Besides the options available on previous levels, this level provides controls for tuning spectral ranges at different steps of the preprocessing routine and a number of components used after the dimension reduction.
 Starting from this level of expertise, a step-by step execution of the data processing workflow is possible.